ericbulloch/kwmd/README.md

 `Linux my_machine 5.15.0-124-generic #134~20.04.1-Ubuntu SMP Tue Oct 1 15:27:33 UTC 2024 x86_64 x86_64 x86_64 GNU/Linux`

 I will type "Linux 5.15.0-124 CVE" into Google to see if there are any vulnerabilities.

+#### env

+I know that this is a simple command but it can give a lot of information.
+This will show paths that binaries are located in.
+Often times the user I am using has read/write permissions for that directory.
+Some variables can be hits about what software is running on the machine.
+It doesn't hurt to have a peek and the rewards can be amazing.

+#### groups and whoami /groups

+Both commands give information about what groups the user is apart of.
+The groups give clues about what a user has access to and where I need to look.
+For example, if I notice a use is a member of the adm group, I know that I can start to look at a lot of log files in /var/log since this group deals with system monitoring tasks.